-The word “vegan” no longer raises eyebrows and prompts jokes about nut loaf the way it might have even a decade ago.
-Today, there’s a smörgasbord of vegetarian and vegan restaurants in L.A. slinging slices of pizza piled high with veggies, upscale Mexican food and even takes on the traditionally egg-laden Italian classic, carbonara.
-Here are the very best—all 100-percent vegan.
+This is L.A., where the word “vegan” hasn't raised eyebrows and prompted jokes about nut loaf for years, which means that there’s a smörgasbord of vegetarian and vegan restaurants in L.A. slinging slices of pizza piled high with veggies; upscale Mexican food; and even takes on the traditionally egg-laden Italian classic, carbonara.
+Here are the very best of the best, all 100-percent vegan.

 RECOMMENDED: The best restaurants in Los Angeles